 Last fall I spent four months working with Christopher Powers, Ph.D., at his Movement Performance Institute (a glute-focused sports medicine facility if there ever was one).
 I worked with athletes and non-athletes that needed to overcome pain and poor performance due to knee, low back or hip problems.

 The early stages of Professor Powers’ system focuses heavily on strengthening the glutes in the frontal and transverse planes – hip abduction and hip external rotation, respectively.
 Pure hip extension isn’t usually trained until weeks into the system.

 There were two key observations I made after training athletes primarily in hip abduction and external rotation for up to 6 weeks straight:

 Their glutes got bigger because they were recruiting muscle fibers that perform hip abduction and external rotation, which had been neglected in the gym from doing nothing but squats, lunges and deadlifts.

-My point here is that ultimate glute development requires a strong emphasis on hip abduction and hip external rotation.
+My point here is that ultimate development of your glutes requires a strong emphasis on hip abduction and hip external rotation.
 Those two movement planes must be frequently trained in order to build the glutes to the highest level of size and performance.

 Before you watch the video where I outline my favorite 7-minute glute-building sequence, test yourself (or one of your clients).